 And then northwards to Scandinavia where fika is a particular phenomenon.
 A word and concept which doesn’t necessarily translate, fika is a daily, almost mandatory, ‘time out’ from work and the stresses of the day to enjoy a hot drink and a sweet treat.
 In Stockholm, Copenhagen and Malmö you’ll find cafes kept busy throughout the day as friends catch up over cake or workers sip coffee solitarily whilst reading a book for thirty minutes, all enjoying a much-needed breather and focusing on ‘me time’.
 With workplace wellbeing never a bigger priority, fika feels like a fitting ritual that the Irish could adopt.

-Bosses might turn a blind eye to a quick natter at the coffee machine, but they would most definitely balk if you decided to break your workday with a traditional Ethiopian coffee ceremony.
+Bosses might turn a blind eye to a quick natter at the office coffee machine, but they would most definitely balk if you decided to break your workday with a traditional Ethiopian coffee ceremony.
 The country of origin for Moyee coffee beans is famed for its incredibly special and detailed coffee ceremonies.
 An invite to one is a true symbol of friendship and one of the highest honours in Ethiopian culture, but be sure to clear your diary for a few hours.

 A family affair, various members of the household are designated tasks, from gently roasting green coffee beans on a large flat pan to grinding the huskless beans in a big pestle & mortar.
 Sieving then takes several stages before the grounds are placed into the ‘jebena’, a black clay coffee pot with a round bottom and straw lid.
 The coffee is boiled then poured from the height of a foot in a thin spout into each cup with lashings of sugar (or salt) and never including milk.
 As an invitee, it’s considered rude if you leave the gathering before consuming at least three cups of coffee and eating the various snacks and dishes provided.
 Each cup is a stage in the spiritual ritual of the coffee ceremony, the final being the blessing.